Package insert / product label

 Propylthiouracil may cause serious side effects, including:

-- liver problems.
-See “What is the most important information I should know about Propylthiouracil?”
+- See “What is the most important information I should know about Propylthiouracil?”

-- hypothyroidism.
+- Hypothyroidism (low thyroid problems).
 Your doctor should do blood tests regularly during treatment to check your thyroid.

 The most common side effects of Propylthiouracil include:

 - upper stomach pain or tenderness